transccc/iot-project/README.md

 ### 3. Download and Execute the Bash Script

-After this, you can easily download the provided bash script [here](https://github.com/transccc/iot-project/blob/main/mosquitto_bash_script.bat)(You should also have it in the "iot-project-main" folder if you downloaded the repository).
-This script allows you to seamlessly start up Mosquitto and Node-RED by providing a username, password, and topic.
-Remember the MQTT_USER, MQTT_PASS, and topic "main" from earlier?
-These should match the values that you plug into the script.
-These details will also be used in localhost:1880 when creating the MQTT input node in Node-RED.
+After this, you can  download the bash script [here](https://github.com/transccc/iot-project/blob/main/mosquitto_bash_script.bat)(You should also have it in the "iot-project-main" folder if you downloaded the repository).
+This script allows you to start up Mosquitto and Node-RED easily.
-- **Execute the script**:
-  - Run the script
+- **Run the script**
-  - The script will prompt you to enter a username, password, and topic, that is MQTT_USER, MQTT_PASS, and topic "main" from earlier.
-This will set up the broker on your local machine.
-Make sure the path matches that in the script.
-To check, right-click on mosquitto.exe, select "Properties", and check the "Location" field.
-If the location does not match, update the path accordingly in the script.

 ### 4. Set Up Node-RED

 Configure Node-RED to work with your MQTT setup:

-- **Open Node-RED**: In your web browser, go to `localhost:1880`.
+- **Open Node-RED**: In your web browser, go to localhost:1880.
 - **Import the Node-RED Flow**: Download the Node-RED flow from [here](https://github.com/transccc/iot-project/blob/main/node-red_flow) or copy from the repository.
   - In Node-RED, use the import function to import the flow file.
 - **Configure the MQTT Input Node**: